 Out of several other media platforms, YouTube performs best when it comes to grabbing a user's attention.
 And why not - They are easy to access, easy on data usage, and look great with the dark mode!
 Besides, the massive content on YouTube makes it easier for anyone to find anything.

 YouTube also has a massive impact on people's purchasing decisions as many potential customers turn to YouTube to make informed decisions about their purchases.
-If you run a YouTube channel, this is an excellent opportunity to perform some YouTube optimization, get more points on YouTube SEO, and rank your YouTube videos even better.
+If you run a YouTube channel, this is an excellent opportunity to perform some YouTube optimization, get more points on YouTube SEO, and rank your YouTube videos faster and better.
 Better ranking videos attract more viewers, which in turn increases your revenue as a brand, or as just a channel talking about things.

 While it is also safe to buy subscribers, it is best to perform YouTube channel optimization alongside to maximize your chances of getting noticed by new and returning viewers.